nielsbasjes/modbus-website/content/sunspec/homeassistant.md

 ![SunSpec in Home Assistant](/SunSpecInHomeAssistant.png?lightbox=false)

 ## Relevant points
-- This is just a demo ...
+- This is an example on how simple the integration can be one.
-  - Which happens to work pretty well.
+  - Which is how I use it.

-- You can rename the script but it MUST end with `.main.kts`.
+- You can rename the script and the filename MUST end with `.main.kts`.
   - So `Something.main.kts` works and `Something.kts` does not work.

 - At startup your device and the requested fields is used to get all the needed information about the fields that are actually available.